Calculational Design of [In]Correctness Transformational Program Logics by Abstract Interpretation: The Design of a Natural Transformational Logic Theory by Composing Abstractions of the Natural Relational Semantics

-The relational and assertional logics are considered equivalent in practice by using an auxiliary program with phantom variables recording the values of the initial or final variables.
+We have built the theories of logics in Fig\@. \ref{fig:Forward-semantics-logics} by composition of abstractions.
+The relational and assertional logics are considered equivalent in practice by using an auxiliary program with phantom variables recording the values of the initial or final variables (see Sect\@. \ref{sec:auxiliary:variables}\ifshort\ in the appendix\fi).
 By allowing the explicit use of nontermination $\bot$ in the postcondition, the over/under approximating antecedent/consequent logics subsume their approximations by $\alpha^2_{\bot}$ or $\alpha^2_{\not\bot}$ and $\alpha_{\downarrow^2}$ (including the logics marked by circled numbers that do not look to have been considered in the literature).
+3pt

-\subsection{Singularities of logics}
+\subsection{Singularities of Logics}

-\subsubsection{Emptiness versus universality}
+\subsubsection{Emptiness Versus Universality}

 The same way that \textsf{false} is satisfied by no element of the universe in logic, some transformational logics have this emptiness property, meaning that some programs satisfy no formula of the logic.
 This is the case of a nonterminating program for Manna and Pnueli total correctness logic \cite{DBLP:journals/acta/MannaP74}.
 Emptiness may look awkward since using the deductive system to prove any specification will always fail.